-Placed at the northern most section of the Sexten Dolomite complex, just south of Val Pusteria, the Peaks of Lavaredo consist of a row of three stout craggy pinnacles, towering at three thousand meters each set in a stark, rocky landscape.
-The area is a haven for rock climbers and there are plenty of easy hiking trails in the area to explore as well.
+Placed at the northern most part of the Sexten Dolomite complex, just south of Val Pusteria, the Peaks of Lavaredo consist three craggy pinnacles that tower, each at over three thousand meters in elevation.
+They offer some great climbing thrills and are also a haven for hikers as well.

 2. Lake Braies

-If you’ve browsed any length of time on Instagram looking at mountain landscape pictures then Lake Braies is probably an all too familiar sight.
-This idilic little lake is in fact one of the most popular tarns of the Alps and has been portrayed by hundreds of keen photography enthusiasts especially over the past few years.
-Its bright clear green coloured waters can create a stunning contrast with the surrounding grey/white dolomite cliffs and the blue skies of a clear mountain day.
+If you’ve browsed Instagram in search of mountain landscape scenery then Lake Braies is probably a familiar site.
+This idyllic little lake is one of the best known tarns of the Dolomites and hundreds of keen photographers go there to capture the lake’s magic.
+Braies’s green water creates a stunning contrast with the surrounding dolomite outcrops especially at dawn and dusk.

-Sunrise and sunset colour the cliffs yellow, pink and orange and the refleceted light creates a pleasant soft and warm atmosphere, perfect for romance.
-Old style wooden rowing boats are available for hire and there’s also beautiful lake side walk, which takes the better part of two hours to complete.
+There are old style wooden rowing boats available for hire on the lake and there’s also a lovely lake side walk, a loop by the water’s edge that takes the better part of two hours to finish.
 Lake Braies is a definite must.

 3. The Gardena and Sella Passes

-Extremely popular with bikers, cyclists the Sella and Gardena passes are within a short ride of each and are guaranteed to impress.
-Jaw dropping views, steep inclines and challenging twisty roads offer heaps of riding entertainment.
-Of course there’s always great food at the pass rifugios and plenty of hiking on offer too for those equipped and fit for the task.
+The Sella and Gardena passes are within a short ride of each other and are extremely popular with bikers and cyclists alike.
+Jaw dropping views, steep inclines and challenging twisty roads offer heaps of motorcycle entertainment.
+Of course there are great food stops at the rifugios on the way.
+Plenty of hiking on offer for those fit for the task, too.

 4. Passo Giau (Giau Pass)

 Possibly the most inspiring of all Dolomite passes, Passo Giau has it all.
-There are awesome views of mountain massifs and valleys near and far to admire from this iconic and much loved beauty spot.
-A stop at the local rifugio is usually a memorable experience with good food and bikers and that flock to this place from all over Europe, especially on any Summer weekend.
-Photographers are often perched on the hills around the pass at sunset working hard to capture the scenery with cameras and tripods.
-It’s not unusual to see the occasional drone as well.
+At the top of there pass there are awesome views of mountain massifs and valleys near and far to admire.
+Time spent at the local rifugio is usually a memorable experience as well.
+The food is good and there are bikers from all over Europe to befriend.

 5. Lake Levico